 4.5 Planning to have the right skills at the right time

 The effective management of staff, skills and expertise is a critical component for development of the financial statements.
 It is important that the financial statements team collectively possesses the appropriate skills and knowledge required to prepare the financial statements.
 This will largely be achieved through sound workforce planning, recruitment, ongoing training, and keeping abreast of accounting developments.

 - recruiting or contracting staff with the skills, experience or expertise needed

-- arranging additional training for staff (including for use of the FMIS), and/or
+- arranging additional training for staff (including for use of the FMIS)

 - eliminating or modifying roles or tasks by reprioritisation or re-engineering of processes.